 Antibiotics are classified into-

 Narrow-spectrum antibiotics work on specific types of bacteria.
-An antibiotic that belongs to this category can only be used to treat a single infection such as throat infection.
+An antibiotic that belongs to this category can only be used to treat a single infection such as a throat infection.

 What can be treated with antibiotics?